A Bicycle Helmet

 Will I have to buy one every year?

 No. Heads grow less than legs and feet.
 Many child helmets come with two or even three sets of foam fitting pads.
 You can start with thick pads and use the thinner pads as your child's head grows.
-The fitting pads do not affect the impact protection of the helmet, provided by the firmer crushable foam (picnic cooler foam).
+The fitting pads do not affect the impact protection of the helmet.
+That is provided by the firmer crushable foam (picnic cooler foam).

 Will my child actually use it?